tabcat/dynamic-content/ARTICLE.md

 ### Example

-Check out the code example.
+Check out the code [example](./EXAMPLE.md).
 It shows how everything works together.

+## Viewed as a Replication Protocol

+There exist protocols for dynamic content that use IPFS with Libp2p Gossipsub to replicate; one example is [OrbitDB](https://github.com/orbitdb).
+In short, OrbitDB's replication protocol uses pubsub to find collaborators and share the latest root CIDs of replicas.
+Then these CIDs are used to fetch replicas from collaborators using IPFS.

+The design presented in this article works similarly but replaces pubsub with Provider Records and IPNS.
+Essentially, all parts of replication get encoded into ~persistent IPFS components.

+- Provider Records to find collaborators
+- IPNS to point to the latest version of a replica

+---
+> Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded way better.
+---

-## Usecase: Edge-computed Applications
+## Use-case: Edge-computed Applications

-This design may be especially useful with local-first databases.
+This design is particularly useful when paired with local-first databases.
-These databases are sharded/partitioned to the interested parties.
+These databases are partitioned (a.k.a. sharded) to only the interested parties.
 It's common for only a few collaborators to be a part of a database, and there may be long periods without any of them online.
-This presents a challenge of availability and ability to build upon history of peers.
-A challenge this design can potentially solve.
+This context makes it challenging to build upon the history of collaborators, a challenge this design can potentially solve.

-### Client-side Processing
+### Edge Devices

-Handles the application logic. commands pinning servers to keep the latest history of the application available to collaborators. handles merging replicas from other collaborators.
+- Handle application logic and merging of replicas from other collaborators.
+- Consist of a network of potentially unreliable peers that may come online and go offline at various times.
+- Ensure the application history is available by commanding pinning servers.

 ### Pinning Servers

-reliable servers keeping dynamic content available by pinning IPLD and refreshing IPNS/Signed Provider Records for clients. they run no application-specific code. requires delegated republishing of IPNS and Provider Records to the DHT. using UCANs to delegate this is being talked about but work around this is further off. until then the client must come online to refresh the records before they disappear (usually after 40hours).
+- Reliable storage servers that maintain the availability of dynamic content on IPFS.
+- Pin IPLD replicas, and refresh IPNS and Provider Records for clients.
+- Executes no app-specific code

 ### Replication

-Not good to use this as main replication method.
-Use this general way for asynchronous replication of dynamic content with pinning servers and offline collaborators. only requires publishing provider records when needed to refresh them. and republishing IPNS every few minutes after making changes.
-Use more specialized protocols for synchronous replication with online collaborators.
+When other collaborators are online, use an application-specific replication protocol for real-time collaboration.
+If not, query the DHT for collaborators' IPNS names to fetch and merge replicas from pinning servers.
+After committing changes to the local replica, periodically push updates to pinning servers and refresh the IPNS to reference the new root.

+## Roadblock, Workaround, and Hopeful Future

+It should be clear now that using Provider Records this way was not intented.
+Which brings us to the roadblock...

+DHT servers validate that the peerIDs inside received Provider Records match the peerID of the node adding them.

+This check makes adding Provider Records for multiple peerIDs to the DHT difficult.
+Not great if you want to participate in multiple pieces of dynamic content as each one requires its own IPNS name.
+The workaround, for now, will involve spinning up ephemeral libp2p nodes to add each IPNS name as a provider every ~20hours.

+Hopefully, in the future, it will be possible to delegate keeping Provider and IPNS records fresh to pinning servers.
+This feature is needed for the full implementation of the edge-computed applications use-case and is not yet possible.

+## Get Involved

+Sound interesting?
+Get involved!
+Come [chat](https://matrix.to/#/#hldb:matrix.org)!
+[I](https://github.com/tabcat)'m working on this in [hldb/welo](https://github.com/hldb/welo).